Izzlyb/UM_FinTech_Project_2_G2/project_2_proposal.md

 4. (Samuel) Create a trading bot to use the selected ML model to do automated trading on a paper account.
 Setup alarms if selected stocks are moving on either direction.
+    We would use as strategy:
+    1. EMA's : 13 - 30 -100
+    2. Double Bollinger Bands
+    3. MACD + Stochastics Band

+    We can take advantage of the backsteting.py

 For project 3: